-Offers under our domestic programmes comprise the following types of bearer bonds:
+Offers under our domestic programmes comprised the following types of bearer bonds:

 - plain-vanilla and structured fixed income products